 - Some students will not agree with these policies.
 However, by attending FPU students will be expected to respect and adhere to established community standards and behavioral expectations.

 Behavior that falls short of the declaration or intent of FPU’s Values and Behavioral Expectations, interrupts FPU’s educational mission, or that brings negative attention to the University will generally be referred to the Restorative Discipline process.
 Should a student enter the restorative discipline process because of a university values or behavioral standard violation they should expect that the process will be inclusive and that major stake holders at the university will be invited into the process.
-These stakeholders may include but are not limited to Student Life staff, coaches, supervisors and academic mentors.
+These stakeholders may include but are not limited to Campus Life staff, coaches, supervisors and academic mentors.